 Members’ investment in MPR – at any level they can give – means that we can stay independent, weather uncertain economic climates, and consistently improve and expand our offerings.

 How many Member Drives per year does MPR air?

-On occasion, MPR has needed to fundraise for a few days at other times due to budget shortfalls.
+On occasion, MPR needs to fundraise for a few days at other times due to budget shortfalls.
 When this happens, we communicate the need to members and listeners transparently.

 How long is each Member Drive?
 How long is each break?

-A typical drive takes place over a nine-day period (but we do not interrupt weekend programming for fundraising).
-On a weekday during the drive, about four five-minute breaks per hour are devoted to fundraising.
+A typical drive takes place over a seven to ten-day period.
+On average, about four four-minute breaks per hour are devoted to fundraising.

 How much revenue do these Member Drives raise?

 Member Drives account for about 20% of overall membership revenue.
-That may seem small, but drives are still vitally important, as they’re our single best way of acquiring new members.
+That may seem small, but drives are still vitally important, as they’re our single best way to acquire new members.